Avaiga/taipy/README.md

 </h1>

 <div align="center">
-From simple pilots to production-ready web applications in no time.
+From simple pilots to production-ready web applications in no time. <br />
 No more compromise on performance, customization, and scalability.
 </div>

 <br />